-- 11.3.2.1 Roads, skid trails and landings shall be placed in locations and constructed so that soil erosion, damage to streambeds and sedimentation of watercourses are minimized. - 11.3.2.2 On those parts of the ROW not used for grade construction, disturbance to the duff and organic soil shall be minimized to reduce damage to the roots of bordering trees and to provide a protective soil cover. - 11.3.2.3 With Alberta's approval, trees with root systems seriously damaged by road construction activities shall be removed from the edge of a road cut. - 11.3.2.4 The fill required for road construction shall be taken from the ROW when feasible.

-- 11.3.2.5 All borrow pits required off the ROW must be authorized by Alberta or an appropriate land use disposition before they are developed. - 11.3.2.6 All sand and gravel pits off the ROW must be authorized under an appropriate disposition. - 11.3.2.7 Removal of sand and gravel from within the channel or floodplain of any watercourse is prohibited. - 11.3.2.8 Active long-term roads shall be properly maintained to reduce wheel or track ruts, and to minimize watercourse sedimentation from erosion and traffic during adverse weather.
+- 11.3.2.1 Roads, skid trails and landings shall be placed in locations and constructed to prevent soil erosion, damage to streambeds and banks, and sedimentation of watercourses and waterbodies. - 11.3.2.2 On those parts of the ROW not used for grade construction, disturbance to the duff and organic soil shall be minimized to reduce damage to the roots of bordering trees and to provide a protective soil cover. - 11.3.2.3 With Alberta's approval, trees with root systems seriously damaged by road construction activities shall be removed from the edge of a road cut. - 11.3.2.4 The fill required for road construction shall be taken from the ROW when feasible. - 11.3.2.5 All borrow pits required off the ROW must be authorized by Alberta or an appropriate land use disposition before they are developed. - 11.3.2.6 All sand and gravel pits off the ROW must be authorized under an appropriate disposition. - 11.3.2.7 Removal of sand and gravel from within the channel or floodplain of any watercourse is prohibited.